 We talked about big bands, radical Jewish culture, how Masada influenced Sam’s life and outlook on music and, of course, about Binah, the Spike Orchestra’s upcoming album in The Book Beriah.
-After we concluded the one-hour interview, we spent two more hours just chatting about music in one of the coolest conversations I even had not just with a musician, but with a genuine fan.
+After we concluded the one-hour interview, we spent two more hours just chatting about music in one of the coolest conversations I’ve ever had, not just with a musician, but with a genuine fan.

-One thing that we could definitely bond over was the frustration of living so far away from the music scene we love.
+One thing we could definitely bond over was the frustration of living so far away from the New York downtown scene.
 As Europeans, we often find ourselves missing out on fantastic concerts and great moments.
 For two weeks, I’ve been lamenting the fact that I can’t be at Sofia Rei’s upcoming 5-night Residency at The Stone, which starts with a Masada gig (April 24th) and which you should definitely try to catch if you’re around because she is simply amazing!

-I could only imagine how difficult this distance must be on Sam, which is why I opened the interview with this topic.
+I could only imagine how difficult this distance must be for Sam, which is why I opened the interview with this topic.

-One of the things we have in common is that, as Europeans, we are so far away from the New York Downtown Scene and all this music we love and often find ourselves missing out on great moments.
-Being a musician, being involved in Masada and especially being such a big fan of Zorn and the entire scene this must be especially difficult to you.
+One of the things we have in common is that, as Europeans, we are so far away from the New York downtown scene and all this music we love.
+We often find ourselves missing out on great moments.
+Being a musician, being involved in Masada and especially being such a big fan of Zorn, this must be especially difficult for you.
 Tell me a bit about that.